ashkanans/amazon_product_analysis_spark/README.md

 ---

-#### Training and Evaluating Models
+### Training and Evaluating Models

-But how the Logistic Regression and Random Forest models are trained, tuned, and evaluated to predict flight delays?

-#### **Training Process**

-When any of the `train_evaluate` commands is executed, this is what is happening:

-    - Logistic Regression:
-    - Regularization parameter (`regParam`).
-    - Elastic Net mixing ratio (`elasticNetParam`).
-    - Random Forest:
-    - Number of trees (`numTrees`).
-    - Maximum depth of trees (`maxDepth`).

-4. **Cross-Validation:**
-    - Five-fold cross-validation is applied during model training to find the best hyperparameter settings based on the Area Under the ROC Curve (AUC).

-5. **Final Training:**
-    - The best-performing model from cross-validation is used to make predictions on the test dataset.

-Then with the best model, we do the evaluation as following
+This section describes the training, tuning, and evaluation process for the Logistic Regression, Random Forest, Neural Network, and Gradient Boosted Tree models used in this project to predict flight delays.

 ---

+### **Training Process**

+When any of the `train_evaluate` commands is executed, the following steps occur:

+1. **Hyperparameter Tuning:**
+    - **Logistic Regression:**
+        - Regularization parameter (`regParam`) is tuned to balance overfitting and underfitting.
+        - Elastic Net mixing ratio (`elasticNetParam`) is tuned to combine L1 and L2 regularization for optimal performance.
+    - **Random Forest:**
+        - Number of trees (`numTrees`) and maximum depth of trees (`maxDepth`) are tuned to improve performance while avoiding overfitting.
+    - **Neural Network:**
+        - Learning rate (`lr`) and number of epochs are set to ensure convergence during training.
+        - Network architecture (number of layers and neurons) is predefined to balance complexity and computational requirements.
+    - **Gradient Boosted Trees:**
+        - Number of boosting iterations, learning rate, and maximum depth of individual trees are tuned to optimize accuracy and generalization.

+2. **Cross-Validation:**
+    - Five-fold cross-validation is applied during model training to select the best hyperparameter settings based on the Area Under the ROC Curve (AUC).

+3. **Final Training:**
+    - The best-performing model configuration from cross-validation is trained on the entire training dataset.

+4. **Prediction on Test Data:**
+    - The trained model is used to make predictions on the test dataset for evaluation.

+---

-### **6. Evaluation Process**
+### **Evaluation Process**

 1. **Metrics Computed:**
-    - Key evaluation metrics include:
+    - The following key metrics are calculated to evaluate model performance:
         - **AUC (Area Under the Curve):** Measures the ability to distinguish between delayed and non-delayed flights.
-        - **Accuracy:** Percentage of correct predictions.
+        - **Accuracy:** Represents the overall percentage of correct predictions.
-        - **Precision:** Proportion of predicted delays that are actual delays.
+        - **Precision:** Indicates how many predicted delays are actually delayed flights.
-        - **Recall:** Proportion of actual delays that are correctly predicted.
+        - **Recall:** Measures the proportion of actual delayed flights correctly predicted.
-        - **F1-Score:** Harmonic mean of precision and recall.
+        - **F1-Score:** A harmonic mean of precision and recall, providing a balanced measure.
-    - A confusion matrix is generated to summarize the performance.
+    - A confusion matrix is generated to provide detailed insights into true positives, true negatives, false positives, and false negatives.

+2. **Model-Specific Analysis:**
+    - **Logistic Regression:** Evaluated using its ability to provide linear insights and balance between precision and recall.
+    - **Random Forest:** Feature importance is computed to identify key factors contributing to delays.
+    - **Neural Network:** Assessed based on its ability to capture complex non-linear patterns in data, as indicated by high AUC and accuracy.
+    - **Gradient Boosted Trees:** Emphasized for its robustness and resilience to overfitting, achieving exceptional metrics across the board.

-2. **ROC Curve:**
+3. **ROC Curve:**
-    - The ROC curve is plotted to visualize the model’s true positive rate (TPR) versus the false positive rate (FPR) across different thresholds.
+    - The ROC curve is plotted for each model to visualize its trade-off between true positive rate (TPR) and false positive rate (FPR) across various thresholds.

-3. **Random Forest Feature Importance:**
-    - For the Random Forest model, feature importance is computed to identify which factors contribute most to predicting flight delays.

 ---

+---

-### 7. Neural Network Model
+### **6. Neural Network Model**

 A neural network model was introduced for flight delay prediction, providing a more flexible and powerful approach to capture complex, non-linear relationships between features and labels.